skeller1/extr/readme.md

         end

-       The own mime type allows you json and ext request in the same controller (no using of json for the response, technically :ext and :json deliver the same format: :json ).
+       The own mime type allows you json and ext requests in the same controller (no using of json for the response, technically :ext and :json deliver the same format: :json ).
        Rendering with `respond_with` needs an own view `get_parent_project.ext.erb`.
 Don't forget to escape your json response in the view:

         #get_parent_project.ext.erb

         <%= @data.to_json.html_safe %>